 Click on any photo to take you to the full gallery.

 Griffin and I recently went to Seattle to visit my uncle Bob, aunt Carol, Mom, and sister Alli.
 In addition to lots of good conversation, food, and laughs, we attended an event at the Woodland Park Zoo called Pumpkin Prowl.
 Griffin dressed up in his owl costume and was met with lots of oohs and ahhs for his Halloween debut.
 I was one proud Mama.
 As we were browsing the booths, we were approached by a woman named Corey who, along with her mom, manages two websites called Celebrate Green and Green Halloween.
+[Both sites are no longer live as of 2022.]
 They’re both devoted to eco-friendly ways of celebrating holidays.
 Corey just loved Griffin’s costume and wanted to feature him in an upcoming newsletter!
 I took her card, emailed her the pictures, and the newsletter was sent out today.
 Click here to see the newsletter.
+[Newsletter is still there, but it looks like many of the embedded pictures and links are dead as of 2022.]

 Halloween is one of my favorite holidays.
 There’s something really magical about the mix of autumn, dressing up as someone else, and heading out into the night.
 I also have many fond memories of my mom’s handiwork throughout my childhood Halloweens, so I couldn’t wait to sew Griffin’s costume.
 I knew from the get go that I wanted him to be an owl.
 Even though he’s a good sleeper, the play on a baby night owl was just too delicious to pass up.
 It ended up turning out better than I expected, and Griffin made the cutest little owl.